 In all categories, the leather substrate is dyed, usually to a colour which is related to the intended finished colour.

-You'll also notice the main differences are in the amount of pigment and clear sealer used.
+You'll also notice the main differences are in the amount of pigment, clear sealer and if a print colour is used.
+A print colour is a thin darker colour lightly applied over a base colour to achieve and 2-tone effect.

 Waxed oiled or pull-up leather is processed differently from those in the diagram.
 Yes, it is dyed like the others but instead of a clear sealer over the top, hot oils and waxes are used.
 If I had to put it in the diagram, waxed oiled leather would be closest to semi-aniline.